kpandey23p/MATRIX_MIND/README.md

 - Uses Truncated SVD on the user-item rating matrix.
 - Generates top-N items for a user based on latent factor scores.
 - ASINs are mapped to product titles using metadata.

+---
+## 🧠 Model A: Masked Matrix
+This model evaluates the accuracy of SVD-based predictions using a test set derived by randomly masking known user-item interactions.

+### ⚙️ How It Works

+- Loads the user-item rating matrix.
+- Randomly masks 20% of known entries.
+- Trains SVD on the masked matrix.
+- Predicts masked entries and evaluates performance using:

+     -Hit Ratio
+     -MSE
+     -Precision(exact_match_acuracy)